GothamKnight17/MajorProjectC400/README.md

 USER_WHATSAPP_TO=whatsapp:CountryCodeYourWhatsAppNumber
 API_KEY=YourGeminiAPIKey/Token

+4. Don't forget to update your SQL database details in the stressTest.py file as well.

 Important: Ensure that the .env file is not committed to your version control system to protect your sensitive information.
 Running the Application